Table of contents

 Jailbreaking (for Apple) and rooting (for Android) remove manufacturer restrictions built into the device.
-While there are specialized reasons to do this, jailbroken and rooted devices are at a much higher risk for viruses, malware, spyware, and other malicious attacks.
-Clario’s anti-jailbreak feature ensures your device always maintains it’s factory-safe settings.
+While there are specialized reasons to do this, jailbroken and rooted devices are at a much higher risk for viruses, malware, spyware, and other malicious attacks, as these cell phones can be tracked.
+Clario AntiSpy’s anti-jailbreak feature ensures your device always maintains its factory-safe settings.

 Turn on or off Automatic Updates for iPhone or iPad

 - If you see an available update, tap Download and Install.

 - To enable automatic iOS updates, tap Automatic Updates.

 - Be sure that both Download iOS Updates and Install iOS Updates are toggled on.